 A ceramics exhibit featuring whales, seals, turtles, fish and seabirds is on display at the Visitor Center.
 The pieces, created by local artists who also have careers in science, raise awareness about 28 threatened or endangered species in the Pacific Northwest.
-Sea-inspired paintings by Mimi Cernyar Fox are also on display at the Visitor Center until July 7.

 Our hands-on exhibits inspire visitors to learn about marine research happening right here at HMSC and beyond.
 Scroll down to read about our many seasonal and permanent exhibits.